sebinbabu/Blockhail/README.md

 * Load / save all the moves in the current gameplay
 * Undo / redo moves
-* Savefile player (wittybox.blockhail.Player) to record and play a gameplay
+* Replay : (wittybox.blockhail.Player) to record and replay a gameplay

 ## Getting Started